cockroachdb/docs/src/current/cockroachcloud/cockroachdb-dedicated-on-azure.md

 The following sections provide more details about CockroachDB {{ site.data.products.dedicated }} on Azure.

-### What is Limited Access and how does it relate to CockroachDB {{ site.data.products.dedicated }} on Azure?
+### Is CockroachDB {{ site.data.products.dedicated }} on Azure generally available?

-CockroachDB {{ site.data.products.dedicated }} on Azure is fully managed, like on GCP or AWS.
-During [limited access](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/cockroachdb-feature-availability), your {{ site.data.products.db }} organization must be enrolled before you can deploy CockroachDB {{ site.data.products.dedicated }} clusters on Azure.

-The clusters created during this period are recommended for proof-of-concept and testing, and are not suitable for production.
-The [CockroachDB {{ site.data.products.cloud }} Service Level Agreement (SLA)](https://cockroachlabs.com/cloud-terms-and-conditions/cockroachcloud-technical-service-level-agreement/) is not applicable to Azure clusters during limited access.
-Azure clusters are excluded from premium support agreements during limited access, and technical support is only available during business hours.
+CockroachDB {{ site.data.products.dedicated }} on Azure is [generally available](https://www.cockroachlabs.com/docs/stable/cockroachdb-feature-availability#feature-availability-phases), and is subject to the [CockroachDB {{ site.data.products.cloud }} Service Level Agreement (SLA)](https://cockroachlabs.com/cloud-terms-and-conditions/cockroachcloud-technical-service-level-agreement/).
+Azure clusters are included in premium support agreements.

 ### Are multi-region clusters supported?